-Placement in the appropriate English, Writing, Reading, and Math courses is determined by the High School SAT/or ACT scores.
+Placement in the appropriate English, Writing, Reading, and Math courses is determined by student Performance on the ACCUPLACER tests developed by the College Board.
 Students scoring below the established norm for Lincoln University students will be required to take developmental courses in English, Reading, and Math.
 However, students can opt to take a more advanced math course if they have a strong background in math as demonstrated by High School grades and other equivalent preparation or exposure(s).